Inflatable rubber dam

 Inflatable dams can be filled with water, air or both.
 They typically span about 100 m, with dam heights usually less than 5 m.
 The membrane is usually deflated for large overflows, but it is common to have a small nappe over the inflated dam.

 Examples of inflatable rubber dams

 Capay Diversion Dam

 The Capay Diversion Dam across Cache Creek in Yolo County, California, was originally built as a concrete structure in 1914.
-In 1994, an inflatable rubber component was added to the original dam and was recognized as "longest single bladder dam in the world" at that time.
+In 1994, an inflatable rubber component was added to the original dam and was recognized as the "longest single bladder dam in the world" at that time.

 The Capay Diversion Dam is located approximately two miles above the town of Capay on Cache Creek.
 This dam was built by the Yolo Water & Power Company and serves as the headworks for the canal system.
-Here, the water released from Clear Lake and Indian Valley Reservoir is diverted into the West Adams and the Winters canals, which then feed the entire canal system.
+Here, the water released from Clear Lake and Indian Valley Reservoir is diverted into the West Adams and the Winters canals, feeding the entire canal system.
 The dam belongs to the Yolo County Flood Control and Water Conservation District.